gjTool/gjTool/README.md

 - Now you can use $, without reference to JQ and zepto.

-- The new method, clone (), is used to clone elements.appendTo（），Insert element.
+- The new method, clone(), is used to clone elements.appendTo()，Insert element.

 - Add the $.browser property to determine whether the computer, the cell phone, and the tablet.